After reading Chris Penner's blog post on Conway's Game

 extend :: (Store s a -> b) -> Store s a -> Store s b

-Store query s) = Store (\s' -> f (Store query s')) s extend f (
+extend f (Store query s) = Store (\s' -> f (Store query s')) sextract applies the current cursor to the query function

-chains state transforming queries.
+and extend chains state transforming queries.

-is fairly trivial in this case, but
+extract is fairly trivial in this case, but

-is a little trickier.
+extend is a little trickier.
 It helps to think about in

-relation to our fmap
+relation to our fmap implementation.

-, it uses a function to modify our implicit
+Like fmap, it uses a function to modify our implicit

-state, but where fmap
+state, but where fmap composed a pure

-function with our query, extend
+a -> b function with our query, extend

 creates a new query function by applying your entire store to a